 You jump down from the edge of the roof, so the building is behind you and the enemy.
 If he tries to pursue and run around the building, you will be ready for him, you will know when exactly to pop out from around the corner and blast him in face.

-Shotgun users do a lot of blind rushing, so EOD implant can warn about enemy explosives behind the doorway.
+Shotgun users do a lot of blind rushing, and Sweeper HUD implant can warn about enemy explosives behind the doorway.